JelenaBraum/labbunnies/README.md

 ├────── reguser.php - contains properties and methods for "reguser" database queries.<br>
 ├─── reguser/<br>
 ├────── create.php - file that will accept posted user data to be saved to database.<br>
+├────── read_one.php - finds a record based on email, sends out bunnyid<br>
 ├────── delete.php - file that will accept an user ID to delete a database record if an email is not confirmed.<br>
 ├─── regnumber/<br>
 ├────── create.php - file that will accept posted user data to be saved to the database.<br>
 ├────── delete.php - file that will accept an user ID to delete a database record if an email is not confirmed.<br>
-├────── read.php - file that will output JSON data based from "regnumbers" database records - when a user asks for their bunny ID or finished questionnaires
+├────── read_one.php - file that will output JSON data based from "regnumbers" database records - when a user asks for their bunny ID or finished questionnaires - input is an encrypted e-mail address